radekszewczyk01/SmartHomePLC/README.md

 ### Future Enhancements
 This project serves as a foundation for expanding intelligent building automation capabilities.
 Future developments could include:
 - Implementing user-defined operation modes (e.g., day mode, night mode, vacation mode) to optimize energy usage and enhance user convenience.

-### Conclusion
-This project successfully demonstrates practical applications of PLC-based building automation.
-The implemented features illustrate the potential for scalable and user-friendly automation solutions in residential environments.